Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Mother Mary recently issued a new 5-song EP titled “Insecurities Exchange“, an EP that apparently may have been nearly thirty years in the making.
-An early incarnation of the band was formed in 1988 and for whatever reasons, seems to have been put on hold at some point.
+Mother Mary recently issued a new 5-song EP titled ‘Insecurities Exchange‘, an EP that apparently may have been nearly thirty years in the making.
+An early incarnation of the band was formed in 1988 and for whatever reason, seems to have been put on hold at some point.
 I’m going to assume that hiatus was the result of the members pursuing other acts outside of Mother Mary but either way, the band is back and we are all the better off for it.

 Songs like the highly energized powerhouse “Lightning Queen” or bluesy “Slow It Down” are soulfully rich, smooth tunes that ripple with classic rock ethos.
 Emotionally riveting vocals with a vast grasp of range, smoldering guitars emitting thrilling riffs, leads, and solos…check and check.

-Speaking of hard to beat, the pair of back-to-back tracks, “Northern Lights” and “Heavy On My Mind“, are stellar stand-outs.
-Each is a melodic, masterfully composed and expertly executed selection.
-They simultaneously resonate with the epic elements within their audible qualities while clearly reinforcing the staggering talents these player possess.
+Speaking of hard-to-beat, the pair of back-to-back tracks, “Northern Lights” and “Heavy On My Mind“, are stellar stand-outs.
+Each is a melodic, masterfully composed, and expertly executed selection.
+They simultaneously resonate with the epic elements within their audible qualities while clearly reinforcing the staggering talents these players possess.

-Needless to say, color me impressed with Mother Mary‘s magnificent “Insecurities Exchange” EP and I’m unwavering in my insistence you check it out below.
-Speaking of colors, if you love the classic eras of Deep Purple, Black Sabbath or Whitesnake then get ready to venerate Mother Mary via this Bandcamp embedded stream.
+Needless to say, color me impressed with Mother Mary‘s magnificent ‘Insecurities Exchange‘ EP and I’m unwavering in my insistence you check it out below.
+Speaking of colors, if you love the classic eras of Deep Purple, Black Sabbath or Whitesnake then get ready to venerate Mother Mary via this Bandcamp embedded stream or grab it here.